GLOBAL MARKETS-Dollar, stocks climb in relief rally over trade spat

 Joe Manimbo, senior market analyst at Western Union Business Solution in Washington, said the dollar was boosted by a view that “Washington and Beijing might broker a trade deal that doesn’t torpedo global commerce or damage the world economy.”

-In Europe, most government bond yields were up 2 to 6 basis points.
-Germany’s benchmark 10-year bund yield was trading at 0.524 percent, up 3 basis points on the day.

 Gold prices fell as the apparent willingness to resolve a trade dispute reduced demand for bullion as a place to park money.
-The stronger dollar also crimped gold as it is more expensive for users of other currencies.
+A stronger dollar also crimped gold as it’s more expensive for users of other currencies.

 U.S. soybeans and corn regained ground, following losses of around 2 percent the previous day.

-Reporting by Herbert Lash; Additional reporting by Hideyuki Sano in Tokyo; Editing by Bernadette Baum and Leslie Adler
+Reporting by Kit Rees; Additional reporting by Hideyuki Sano in Tokyo; Editing by Bernadette Baum